HOSPITAL VISITING

 Note: you will need a healthlearn Username and Password to log in.

-IT (ISG) support for staff
+Technical support for staff

-West Coast DHB staff can log IT issues and requests such as unlocking your user account on the iSupport Service Desk Portal
+West Coast staff can log technical issues and requests such as unlocking your user account on the Kāpehu Service Desk portal.

-CDHB/WCDHB staff can reset their WCDHB network account without involving an administrator or calling the ISG Service Desk.
+Using this approach West Coast Health NZ staff can reset their WCDHB network account without involving an administrator or calling the Kāpehu Service Desk.
 Steps are simple and can be done from a mobile phone, or any PC connected with the Internet.

 Reset your WCDHB Self-Service Password Reset (SSPR)